-Stevie Adams is a Los Angeles-based guitarist with a unique style and powerful sound.
-Originally from the San Francisco Bay Area, Stevie was a well-respected live performer and studio session player, working with the likes of Michael Hossack (Doobie Brothers), Myron Dove (Santana) Jazz keyboardist Elliot Lewis, Dan Devou, producer/engineer Dr. Richie Moore, and countless others.
-He was a highly regarded "hired gun" whose fretwork was in demand by many of the top local acts for years.
+Originally from the San Francisco Bay Area, Stevie is a well-respected live performer and studio session player, working with the likes of Michael Hossack (Doobie Brothers), Myron Dove (Santana) Jazz keyboardist Elliot Lewis, Dan Devou, producer/engineer Dr. Richie Moore, and countless others.
+He was a highly regarded "hired gun" whose fretwork was in demand by many of the top Bay Area acts for years.

 After relocating to Los Angeles, Stevie continued doing studio session work, and recorded & performed with many local bands as well, including Nile, a Malibu-based group whose first album was produced by Richard Dashut (Fleetwood Mac).
 This led to many interesting impromptu live performances with players such as Mick Fleetwood, Lindsey Buckingham, and many others.